Rosy Boa Care Sheet

 Any rosy boa cage must be escape proof, because rosy boas are adept escape artists.

 Hatchling rosy boas can be started in deli cups or similarly sized small containers.
 Adequate ventilation is essential and can easily be achieved by punching small holes in the side or lid of the cup.
 These holes should not be so large that the snake can push its nose into the hole, which could cause severe abrasions.
-Enclosure substrate can consist of a small amount of pine shavings or a paper towel.
+Enclosure substrate can consist of a small amount of aspen shavings or a paper towel.
 The enclosure can be placed on heat tape or placed in an incubator.
 Temperatures should be between 80 and 85 degrees Fahrenheit.
 It is important to connect heat tapes to a thermostat or a rheostat to maintain the correct temperatures.
 If the heat tape becomes too hot, the snake may become overheated and a fire hazard can be created.

 As your rosy boa grows, so should its enclosure.
 Medium-sized rosy boas do well in shoebox-sized enclosures.
 We have kept adults in 10-gallon aquariums for many years with excellent results.
 These enclosures are easy to clean and are great for setting up thermal regimes that are beneficial to the captive rosy boa.
 When our rosy boa collection grew in size, we began utilizing a rack system, which is a space saver and works very well in maintaining our colony of rosy boas.